According to researchers from Ohio, mindfulness could help with blood pressure

 - An experienced instructor guided them

-- 3 main types of mindfulness training were used
+- 3 main types of mindfulness training

 - Body scan exercises (drawing awareness to particular parts of the body)